jrpotter/notebook/notes/c17/jumps.md

 %%ANKI
 Basic
-Is the following switch statement valid?
+Is the following conditional valid?
 Why or why not?
 ```c
 if (setjmp(buf) < 5) {
   ...